 Victoria has recorded no new cases of coronavirus (COVID-19) since yesterday.

-There are two active cases in Victoria, made up of zero locally acquired cases, unchanged since yesterday, and two overseas acquired cases, unchanged since yesterday.
+There are three active cases in Victoria, made up of one locally acquired case, unchanged since yesterday, and two overseas acquired cases, unchanged since yesterday.

 The total number of confirmed cases in Victoria since the beginning of the pandemic is 20,483.

-Anyone now in Victoria who had visited any of the high-risk exposure sites will be treated as a primary close contact and is required to quarantine for 14 days.
+Anyone in Victoria who visited these sites at the designated times will be treated as a primary close contact and are required to quarantine for 14 days.

 Viral fragments detected in suburban wastewater